-Mandatory reporters for harassment, discrimination, sexual misconduct, and related retaliation should recognize the following benefits of reporting:
+Mandatory reporters for harassment, discrimination, sexual misconduct, and related retaliation and CSAs should recognize the following benefits of reporting:

 - 1. Gets the person experiencing harm access to resources and options otherwise not available. - 2.
 Allows you to remain neutral and not be in the details. - 3.
+Helps create a more informed, and likely safer campus environment. - 4.
 Allows the university to be in compliance.